 - It requires a manual inspection from marketers from time to time to infer which type of variations perform well and again create optimized campaigns.

-- Further Smart Triggers and periodic campaigns run for a long time, in some cases for months.
+- Further event triggered and periodic campaigns run for a long time, in some cases for months.
 Such manual manipulation from time to time might not be possible.

 - A/B testing is meant for strict experiments where the focus is on statistical significance and hypothesis testing.
 Whereas we want continuous optimization where the focus is on maintaining a higher average conversion/click rate.